Minecraft-GBT/docs/en/intro/index.md

 **Please test before using this resource pack.**

 **Copyright Notice:** Unauthorized reproduction or modification of additional content is **PROHIBITED**. **UNDER NO CIRCUMSTANCES** is any form of reselling or profit-making behavior allowed.
-Integration or use in single-player archives and servers is permitted without prior notice.
+Integration or use in single-player worlds and servers is permitted without prior notice.

-## Formal Introduction
+## Introduction

 Are you still troubled by not finding the railway signs you like?
 Don’t worry, now you have the GBT series pack!